AlanFord/Getting-to-more-blinkies/CentralCommand/README.md

 PB10 (pin 21).
 The programming details are discussed in the READMEs located in the folders HAL, LL, and CMSIS - the three approaches used for programming.
 However, the hardware used for programming is common to all three.

-(Note:  cudos to JEELABS, https://jeelabs.org/book/1547a/ for helping me understand all of this.)
+(Note:  kudos to JEELABS, https://jeelabs.org/book/1547a/ for helping me understand all of this.)

 Programming is performed using the ST-LINK portion of a NUCLEO board (in this case, a NUCLEO-F030R8).
 Once a set of jumpers are moved to the appropriate position, the STLINK does not communicate with the NUCLEO board but with the CentralCommand